pret/pokered/INSTALL.md

 	git submodule init
 	git submodule update

-	cd extras
+	sudo easy_install pip
-	pip install -r requirements.txt
+	pip install -r extras/requirements.txt
-	cd ..

 Put your base rom in the pokered repository.
 Name it "baserom.gbc".

 	make red

 This should take about 10-15 seconds.
-Subsequent compiles are faster.
+Subsequent builds are faster.

 To build Pokémon Blue: